agtrlabs/circular_pattern/README.md

     },
     onComplete: (List<PatternDot> input) {
     // called when connected minimum amount of dots
-    // input is a list of pattern dots
+    // input is a list of PatternDot
     },
     // dots is a list of PatternDot
     dots: const [